PROGRESS IN CYSTIC FIBROSIS: HOW CFTR MODULATORS ARE CHANGING LIVES FOR THE BETTER

 Other Discoveries That May Aid in CF Symptom Management

-Alongside the recent breakthrough in the treatment of CF, other promising studies have suggested further lifestyle modifications for this patient group that can enhance therapy, lower symptoms and improves their quality of life.
+Alongside the recent breakthrough in the treatment of CF, other promising studies have suggested further lifestyle modifications for this patient group that can enhance therapy, lower symptoms and improve their quality of life.
 These include:

 Whole Body Cooling may be an effective complementary therapy to CFTR modulators in treating CF. In vitro studies revealed that cells with the CF DeltaF508 mutation functioned much better when cooled to 26-30C.
 The results of the studies revealed that the CFTR protein was able to be properly assembled under these conditions, which allowed for it to move to the membrane and function optimally as a chloride channel.
 While it is not possible to maintain such low cellular temperatures for all cells in the body, genetic CF mice studies revealed that whole-body cooling techniques greatly improved the structure of CFTR proteins in the intestines, increased the lifespan of the test subjects by as much as 15% and reduced symptom severity, including noticeable decrements in intestinal mucus load.
 [11] The mice were allowed to cool in a 15C environment for several hours, which reduced the core temperature to around 16C.
 While acute exposure to cold offered temporary benefits, cold exposure twice a week seems to extend the lifespans of mice with CF and may have an accumulative benefit.
 Human trials have not explored cooling in depth.
 However, there has been preliminary research showing that those with CF are highly temperature responsive and that their symptoms are known to peak in warmer ambient conditions alongside lung infections.[12]

 HDAC Inhibitors are a class of medications that have been observed to promote stability in mutated CFTR proteins by blocking the activity of HDACs (histone deacetylases).
 There are 18 different types of HDAC in the body, and each one is involved in regulating gene transcription and function.
 HDAC inhibitors have conventionally been prescribed for combating various malignant tumors.
-However, many studies have alluded to a number of other benefits they possess, particularly with regard to treating rare genetic disorders such as CF. There are four FDA-approved HDAC inhibitors currently prescribed in the US (Belinostat, Panobinostat, Romidepsin and Vorinostat) and all four of them have been shown to enhance the efficacy of CFTR modulators, specifically the CFTR corrector lumacaftor (VX809)[13].
+However, many studies have alluded to a number of other benefits they possess, particularly with regard to treating rare genetic disorders such as CF. There are four FDA-approved HDAC inhibitors currently prescribed in the US (Belinostat, Panobinostat, Romidepsin and Vorinostat) and all four of them have been shown to enhance the efficacy of CFTR modulators, specifically the CFTR corrector lumacaftor (VX809).[13]
 Studies suggest that HDAC inhibitors, specifically HDAC6 (class II) inhibitors[14], may be incorporated into future generations of CFTR modulators as they contribute towards the stability of CFTR proteins and improve their actions as chloride channels.
-Additional data highlights that HDAC inhibitors can lower the expression of heat shock proteins (mimicking body cooling) and improve overall protein folding and stability in the cell[15].
+Additional data highlights that HDAC inhibitors can lower the expression of heat shock proteins (mimicking body cooling) and improve overall protein folding and stability in the cell.[15]
 Despite these promising findings, HDAC inhibitors appear to pose different effects depending on the cell and tissue in question.
-Therefore more research is required before firm conclusions can be drawn.
+Therefore, more research is required before firm conclusions can be drawn.

 Glutathione-Enhancing Agents.
 Glutathione is one of the primary cellular antioxidants employed by cells to deal with pro-oxidant compounds.
 It consists of cysteine, glycine and glutamate, each of which can be used interchangeably as required within the cell to mop up free radicals.
-Glutathione is known to be radically deficient in the lungs of those with CF and levels can be improved through increasing body levels of glycine and cysteine.
+Glutathione is known to be radically deficient in the lungs of those with CF and its levels can be improved through increasing body levels of glycine and cysteine.
 CFTR stabilizers are noted to increase cellular glutathione levels in CF patients, suggesting that glutathione may be an underlying target for promoting cell membrane protein stability.
 A small handful of trials in patients with CF have demonstrated that supplementation with modestly high doses of both N-Acetyl-Cysteine (NAC) and glycine serves to protect against long-term deficits in lung function, which were shown to occur in the control groups across studies.[16]
 [17]

 Probiotics can help those with CF manage their symptoms in a variety of different ways.
 The gut microbiome in CF is shaped by inflammation, excessive mucus production, bacterial overgrowth, increased intestinal permeability and a lower degree of helpful gut bacteria.
 When probiotic bacteria are coupled with the right nutrients, they serve to regulate many aspects of the gut dysbiosis associated with CF. For instance, short-chain fats, such as butyrate, that are produced by Lactobacilli and Bifidobacterium strains act as HDAC inhibitors, may reduce lung fibrosis[18] and help to regulate fat metabolism, while Akkermansia species are able to degrade mucin and help to remove excess mucus.
 Probiotic bacteria may also be able to out-compete pathogens common to CF as well as promote their extinction through releasing antimicrobial by-products.
 Despite these findings, clinical trials pertaining to probiotic use have shown mixed results across those with CF[19], with some studies revealing that probiotics help to lower inflammation and the occurrence of pulmonary fibrosis.[20]
 It is recommended to use probiotics in moderation in the context of a diet rich in antimicrobial foods, water-soluble fiber and nutrients.
 More research is required to ascertain which strains and dosages are right for those with CF.

 Potential Future Complementary Therapies.
-Many with CF are already taking advantage of nutritional supplementation, despite there being no quality evidence to support their use in improving symptoms.
+Many with CF are already taking advantage of nutritional supplementation despite there being no quality evidence to support their use in improving symptoms.
 The below food supplements and dietary nutrients have been studied in vitro for their anti-CF properties, indicating that they may become useful complementary enhancements to future CFTR therapies:

-• Specific Dietary Nutrients.
+- Specific Dietary Nutrients.
 Several dietary nutrients were tested for their ability to improve chloride movement in and out of CF cells.
 Amongst these, apigenin, kaempferol, and quercetin proved to mildly enhance chloride emissions.
 The results were dose-dependent, suggesting that supplementing these nutrients may enhance CFTR modulator therapies.[21]

-• Resveratrol proved to increase the efficacy of ivacaftor in vitro by a factor of 4-5 times[25].
+- Resveratrol proved to increase the efficacy of ivacaftor in vitro by a factor of 4-5 times[25].
 Other studies suggest that it may be able to help promote the localization of mutant CFTR proteins to the cell membrane yet is unable to improve cellular chloride efflux.[26]

 Conclusion

-Up to 90% of those with cystic fibrosis can now lead longer, healthier lives thanks to the latest CFTR modulators, such as ivacaftor and Trikafta.
+Up to 90% of those with cystic fibrosis can now lead longer, healthier lives thanks to the latest CFTR modulators, such as ivacaftor and trikafta.
 Trikafta has been shown to have the highest efficacy, with the least side effects.
 Those diagnosed and prescribed CFTR modulators during infancy are estimated to live currently a decade longer than their older CF counterparts, averaging a life expectancy of 53 years.
 Despite this, CF patients of any age have proven to benefit tremendously from the currently available CFTR modulator therapies.
 Growing bodies of evidence suggest that CF patients may also benefit from body cooling techniques, genetic HDAC inhibitors, probiotics, glutathione and antioxidant-enhancing agents, as well as loading up on various dietary nutrients that maintain similar properties.

 To search for the best Pulmonary and Respiratory Medicine healthcare providers in Germany, India, Malaysia, Spain, Thailand, Turkey, the UAE, the UK and The USA, please use the Mya Care Search engine